A Comprehensive Helium Mobile Review: Does It Deliver on Its Promises?

 • You have to use cellular data each month; otherwise, your plan will be cancelled

-All Helium plans enable you to earn Cloud Points for completing specific tasks, such as referring a friend or using a certain amount of cellular data.
+All Helium plans also enable you to earn Cloud Points for completing specific tasks, such as referring a friend or using a certain amount of cellular data.
 You can exchange these points for gift cards for different stores and services, including Nike, Amazon, Uber, Chipotle, Spotify, etc.

 Note that none of the plans earn crypto; for that, you’ll need to set up and maintain a Helium hotspot.